 Human Research Subject Fees

-Paying Research Subject Testing Fees via a Revolving Cash Fund
+Paying Research Subject Testing Fees via Petty Cash

 A research subject-testing fee is a payment to an individual participating as a subject in scientific research project.
-These payments are to be paid out of a fund created specifically for the payment of these fees.
-The Revolving Cash Fund is not to be confused with a Petty Cash Fund.
+Payments $100 or less per occurrence may be paid from petty cash.

 Cash that has been obtained for the specific purpose of paying research subject fees cannot be used for: